ohnx-archive/PlayMusic/README.md

 ### media keys
 You can use the media keys to play/pause or skip the current song.
 (Only Play/pause and skip work, no skipping backwards or stopping or volume).

-Please note that this functionality does technically mean that **there is a keylogger built into this app to detect when a media key is pressed, but solely for that purpose**.
+Please note that this functionality does technically mean that there is a keylogger built into this app to detect when a media key is pressed, but solely for that purpose.
 Nothing is done in this app if the key pressed isn't a media key.
 Luckily, it's open source, so if you don't trust me (which I sure hope you do!), you can examine the source code.

 ### naming convention
 When getting the song name and artist name, it is assumed that all files are in a (pretty standard) format `artist name` - `song name`